A half marathon pace chart in km is a useful tool especially if you are training for a certain goal time.

 The middle columns shows you at what your target time stamps should be for each kilometer that you run if you want to hit that specific finish time for the half marathon shown in the left hand side of the column.

-Note: This pace chart isn't just for half marathons and marathons, it can be used for all different distances such as the 10K, 5K, 20 miler and to utilize for your long runs!
+Note: This pace chart isn't just for half marathons, it can be used for all different distances such as the 10K, 5K, and your long runs!

 If you aren't sure what your kilometer pace should be read up on this page to help you figure out what a realistic marathon pace goal would be for you based off of your previous marathon training, shorter races and race times, such as a 10k, your 1 mile pace or your current fitness level.